rcaverob/hack_a_thing/README.md

 # Hack-a-thing: GraphQL

-## Description
+## What I did
-A simple server that uses GraphQL.
-It contains a list of courses and professors and responds to queries about these.
+I coded a simple implementation of GraphQL.
+The implemented server contains a list of courses and professors and responds to queries about these.

 ## How to Use